GXatBuffalo/Thrive-Stardew-Mod/Design.md

 ### 1. Domain-Driven, Service-Based Structure
 The architecture follows a **domain-driven** approach, separating core logic (Domain layer) from orchestration (Services) and UI or Event concerns.
 Over time, as the codebase grows:
-- Keep domain classes free of SMAPI dependencies.
+- Keep `Domain` classes free of SMAPI dependencies.
 - Treat `Services` as the glue that orchestrates game hooks, logic, and state updates.
 - Keep `Items` specialized for custom in-game items or tools and utilities directly interacted with by the player.
 - Leave `Events` separate from the other layers, solely interacting with ContentPatcher to provide custom events to the player.